-As President Obama prepares to visit his ancestral family home, Moneygall, County Offaly, historians are taking a look at the 22 American presidents with their roots in Ireland.
+With our current President, Barack Obama, also visiting his ancestral family home, Moneygall, County Offaly, during his time in office, historians are taking a look at the 22 American presidents with roots in Ireland.

 The local pub was renamed after the president before he even arrived and after his death in 2005 the Reagan presidential library acquired the interior of the pub.
 The walls were decked with images of the president around the world.

-During the early 20th Century these attitudes began to change and then along came John F Kennedy.
+During the early 20th century, those attitudes began to change and then along came John F. Kennedy.

-Although neither his parents nor grandparents were born in Ireland he forged an solid Irish identity and he became the first Catholic to take the office.
-At Kennedy's rallies, filled with prominent Irish Catholics, such as Tip O'Neill, "Danny Boy" was the tune of choice.
+Although neither his parents nor grandparents were born in Ireland, he forged a solid Irish identity and he became the first Catholic to take the office.
+At Kennedy's rallies, filled with prominent Irish Catholics such as Tip O'Neill, "Danny Boy" was the tune of choice.

-Talking about Kennedy, the historian, Greene said "He clearly wanted the link to the Irish and he made himself more Irish than any other American president."
+Talking about Kennedy Greene said, "He clearly wanted the link to the Irish and he made himself more Irish than any other American president."

 Since Kennedy (who was assassinated on November 22, 1963) every president apartment from Gerald Ford has claimed some sort of Irish ancestry, says Greene.
 Although he commented that in Bill Clinton's case there was no evidence.

-Carl Shanahan, founder of Wild Geese, an organization that promotes Irish culture in the US and worldwide, said that what these presidents are doing just exactly what millions of Americans do every day.
+Carl Shanahan, founder of Wild Geese, an organization that promotes Irish culture in the US and worldwide, said that what these presidents are doing is exactly like what millions of Americans do every day.

 Shanahan said, "Being Irish doesn't hurt you at any level of society.
 We were never at war with Americans like the Germans, the Italians and the Japanese.
 In Washington's army the numbers were a third Irish or Scottish-Irish …There is an affinity by association.
 It's the reputation of the Irish, the fighting Irish.
 A guy who gets off his feet and fights the battle and wins.
 We had boxing champs and baseball teams."